Italy 10-year debt costs fall at solid bond sale

 As ECB funds tend to find their way into shorter-dated government paper, longer-term issues have lagged in the rally that bonds of weaker countries such as Italy and Spain have enjoyed since the first ECB three-year tender in December.

-Tuesday's 3.75 billion euro 10-year sale was covered 1.4 times, in line with the average.
+Tuesday's 3.75 billion euro (3.1 billion pound) 10-year sale was covered 1.4 times, in line with the average.
 The total sale of 6.25 billion euros of fixed-rate BTP bonds hit the top of the planned range.

 "Another wave of positive news for Italy which was one of the riskier countries in terms of supply this year," said ING strategist Alessandro Giansanti.